farmOS/farmOS/docs/migration/index.md

         drush migrate:import --group=farm_migrate_log
         drush migrate:import --group=farm_migrate_reference

+To view the status of all farmOS 1.x migrations:

+    drush migrate:status --tag="farmOS 1.x"

 ## Uploaded files

 farmOS allows files to be uploaded/attached to records.
 In order to migrate